k2lh/catalog-v4-frontend/README.md

-obfuscated repo from major project.
+obfuscated code from major analytics catalog/portal/site v04.

-this is the ui. see the other project2-vue repos for the mongo, json, and db2/sql APIs.
+this is the ui. see the other catalog v4 repos for mongo, json, and db2/sql APIs.